Common Causes Of Drowning And Water Safety Tips

 Unfortunately, every year there are thousands of tragic drowning deaths.
 Often these deaths could have been prevented.
-This article discusses what some of the common causes of drowning are and provides tips on how you keep your family safe.
+This article discusses some of the common causes of drowning are and provides tips on how you keep your family safe.

 What are the Common Causes of Drowning?